-Under the Coronavirus Act 2020 regulations The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and London Borough of Harrow Statement of Accounts 2021-22

-Wales) Regulations 2020 and other associated primary and secondary legislation decision making was undertaken via virtual (computer generated) meetings of the Cabinet and other committees during 2020/21.
+Under the Coronavirus Act 2020 regulations The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 and other associated primary and secondary legislation decision making was undertaken via virtual (computer generated) meetings of the Cabinet and other committees during 2020/21.
 These regulations were revoked in May 2021 and all decisions made by Cabinet and other committees during 2021/22 were made at in person meetings.